 ORGAN DOSE WEIGHTING FACTORS

 0.30 results form 0.06 for each of 5 "remainder” organs, excluding the skin and the lens of the eye, that receive the highest doses.

 For the purpose of weighting the external whole body dose, for adding it to the internal dose, a single weighting factor, wT =1.0, has been specified.
 The use of other weighting factors for external exposure will be approved on a case-by-case basis until such time as specific guidance is issued.

 (158) "Whole body" means, for purposes of external exposure, head, trunk including male gonads, arms above the elbow, or legs above the knee.

 means an individual engaged in activities under a license or registration issued by the department and controlled by a licensee or registrant but does not include the licensee or registrant.
 Where the licensee or registrant is an individual rather than one of the other legal entities defined under "person," the radiation exposure limits for the worker also apply to the individual who is the licensee or registrant.
 If students of age eighteen years or older are subjected routinely to work involving radiation, then the students are considered to be workers.
 Individuals of less than eighteen years of age shall meet the requirements of WAC 246-221-050

-(162) "Working level month" (WLM) means an exposure to one working level for one hundred seventy hours — two thousand working hours per year divided by twelve months per year is approximately equal to one hundred seventy hours per month.
+(161) "WLM (working level month)" means an exposure to one working level for one hundred seventy hours — Two thousand working hours per year divided by twelve months per year is approximately equal to one hundred seventy hours per month.

-(163) "Year" means the period of time beginning in January used to determine compliance with the provisions of these regulations.
+(162) "Year" means the period of time beginning in January used to determine compliance with the provisions of these rules.
 The licensee or registrant may change the starting date of the year used to determine compliance by the licensee or registrant provided that the change is made at the beginning of the year and that no day is omitted or duplicated in consecutive years.

 [Statutory Authority: RCW 70.98.050